Up to 60% off sofas & mattresses — limited‑time deals.

 • Cushion fill (listed): high-density polyurethane foam and polyester fiber; foam-padded and fiber-filled cushions.

-• Suspension (listed): Pirelli webbing suspension.
+• Suspension (listed): webbing suspension.

-• Leather behavior over time (as described for Oxford leather): natural variations, wrinkles, and creases are expected, and it develops a more relaxed, vintage look with regular use.
+• Leather behavior over time (as described for Oxford leather): natural variations, wrinkles, and creases are expected, and it develops a more relaxed vintage look with regular use.

-• Care approach (leather): wipe with a clean damp cloth; professional cleaning advised for more persistent stains.
+• Care approach (leather): wipe with a clean damp cloth; professional cleaning is advised for more persistent stains.

-• Assembly: tool-free, about 10 minutes, one person; legs stored under the sofa in a zippered compartment.
+• Assembly: tool-free, about 10 minutes, one person; legs are stored under the sofa in a zippered compartment.

 • Return period: 30-day return policy / satisfaction guarantee.